CloudlyFog/BankSystem7/README.md

 # Bank system 7
 This package was developed for common using and learning definite technology.
-It also let everybody to use bank system in its projects and change logic for your needs.<br>
+It also let everybody to use bank system in its projects and change logic for your needs.
 **It's a beta version of library.
 Some exceptions can be weren't found.**
 # Documentation